-As we may see from Figure 3.4(b), the communication cost for any proposed protocol is linear in the size of the sets being sent.
-This linear communication cost is the lower bound of any set intersection protocols which compute exact matching [Kalyanasundaram and Schnitger, 1992].
+As we may see from Figure 3(b), the communication cost for any proposed protocol is linear in the size of the sets being sent.
+This linear communication cost is the lower bound of any set intersection protocols which compute the exact matching[15].

-9. Related Work
+9 Related Work

-Private Information Retrieval (PIR) schemes allow a user to retrieve the i-th bit of an n-bit database without revealing i to the database [Beimel and Ishai, 2001, Cachin et al., 1999, Chor et al., 1995].
+Private Information Retrieval (PIR) schemes allow a user to retrieve the i-th bit of an n-bit database without revealing i to the database [8, 6, 3].
 These schemes guarantee user privacy.
-Gertner et al. introduce Symmetrically-Private Information Retrieval (SPIR) where the privacy of the data, as well as the privacy of the user is guaranteed [Gertner et al., 1998].
+Gertner et al. introduce Symmetrically-Private Information Retrieval (SPIR) where the privacy of the data, as well as the privacy of the user is guaranteed[10].
 In every invocation of a SPIR protocol, the user learns only a single bit of the n-bit database, and no other information about the data.
-Practical solutions are difficult to find since the PIR literature typically aims for very strong information-theoretic security bounds.
+Practical solutions are difficult to find since the PIR literature typically aims for very strong informationtheoretic security bounds.

-There has been recent work on searching encrypted data [Boneh and Franklin, 2004, Waters et al., 2004] inspired by Song, Wagner, and Perrig's original paper describing practical techniques for searching encrypted data [Song et al., 2000].
+There has been recent work on searching encrypted data [5, 18] inspired by Song, Wagner, and Perrig's original paper describing practical techniques for searching encrypted data[17].
 Song et al. proposed a cryptographic scheme to allow a party C to encrypt and store data on an untrusted remote server R. R can execute encrypted queries issued by C and return encrypted results to C.

-10. Future Work
+10 Future Work